kisom/goutils/README.md

                     in a bundle.
         renfnv/     Rename a file to base32-encoded 64-bit FNV-1a hash.
-        showimp     Display the external imports in a package. stealchain/ Dump the verified chain from a TLS connection.
+        showimp     Display the external imports in a package. ski         Display the SKI for PEM-encoded TLS material. stealchain/ Dump the verified chain from a TLS connection.
         tlskeypair/ Check whether a TLS certificate and key file match.